 In such circumstances, what we can see happening with our children is a certain level of disengagement.
 Truthfully, this can become counter-productive and time-consuming.
 Sometimes we have no choice but to continue on, but in some situations, we do have a choice!
 Especially when it comes to working on social-emotional skills.
 There are many different approaches (depending on your child’s profile), and one size does not fit all!

 Just like adults, children commit to working on themselves when what they are doing is meaningful and manages to reach them on a soul level.
 Children particularly thrive when they are immersed in nature and when they engage in their true occupation of play.
-When it comes to play, animals are often a favourite theme, and live ones are even better!
+When it comes to playing, animals are often a favourite theme, and live ones are even better!
 Here at the ranch, we have horses and dogs.
-We even get visits from jack-rabbits, fox, moose, deer, coyotes, falcons, and owls!
-Magic truly surrounds the child!
+We even get visits from jackrabbits, foxes, moose, deer, coyotes, falcons, and owls!
+The magic truly surrounds the child!

 So if your child has been shying away from working on certain social-emotional skills, putting up a fuss, or even blatantly refusing to participate, maybe try my equine-assisted social-emotional therapy, which I will be adding to my practice officially as of Spring 2020!
 It is not even up on my website, and I have already started booking!

-What is equine-assisted social-emotional therapy (EASET) for children?
+What is equine-assisted social-emotional skills strengthening (EASESS) for children?

-EASET is a play-based horse-assisted intervention developed by Marianne Disipio, Wellness Therapist, which consists of working on strengthening social-emotional skills through semi-structured activities with horses on the ground (there is no riding involved).
+EASESS is a play-based horse-assisted intervention developed by Marianne Disipio, which consists of working on strengthening social-emotional skills through semi-structured activities with horses on the ground (there is no riding involved).

 Who can benefit?